-Join Ben Long for an in-depth discussion in this video Single-shot HDR images in Photomatix, part of Shooting and Processing High Dynamic Range Photographs (HDR).
+Join Ben Long for an in-depth discussion in this video Single-shot HDR images in Photomatix, part of HDR Photography: Shooting and Processing.

 Earlier I mentioned a technique called faux-HDR, which is kind of a phony HDR…process and you may have thought about this already.…If normally for HDR I need to shoot a normally exposed image, an underexposed…image, and an overexposed image, why can't I just take my normally exposed image…into my RAW processor, create an underexposed version, save that out, then…create an overexposed version, save that out, and pass those three final images…off to my HDR merging process?…That is actually what the faux-HDR technique is.…